-Key Components of a Safe Return to Work in Manufacturing, Logistics and Warehousing
+Key Components of a Safe Return to Work in Sales and Service Operations

-The table below outlines several critical factors that will allow manufacturing, logistics and warehousing operations to manage through the COVID-19 pandemic in a safer and more effective way.
+The table below outlines several critical factors that will allow sales and service entities to manage through the COVID-19 pandemic in a safer and more effective way.
 It should be recognized that it probably is not possible to eliminate all risks.
 The emphasis instead should be on the implementation of higher degrees of mitigation.

-Consistent with the Centers for Disease Control and Prevention's Interim Guidance for Businesses and Employers to Plan and Respond to Coronavirus Disease 2019 (COVID-19) and its associated Community Mitigation Strategy document, additional considerations are outlined for Hoosier manufacturing, logistics, and warehousing employers and their workplaces.
+Consistent with the Centers for Disease Control and Prevention's Interim Guidance for Businesses and Employers to Plan and Respond to Coronavirus Disease 2019 (COVID-19) and its associated Community Mitigation Strategy document, additional considerations are outlined for Hoosier sales and service employees and their workplaces.
 The following table outlines, at a high-level, appropriate elevations of targeted risk mitigation depending upon the State's indicated mitigation level for localities in each sector.

 Major Category Key Components

 Enhanced Cleaning Procedures

 Employee Personal Protective Equipment (PPE)

-Hoalth and Safaty Employee Screening
+Health and Safety Employee Screening

-Health and Safety Employee Illness While Working
+nealth and Salety Employee Illness While Working

 Employer Case Reporting

 Social Distancing in Operations

+Retail Customer Pick-up

+Customer Interaction Working on Customer Equipment

+Working Offsite

 Common Areas

 Site Governance Site Entry and Exit

 Helpful Signage

-Travel to Work
+Transportation Travel to Work

-Transportation and Business Travel
+and Travel Business Travel

-Logistics Employer-provided Transportation

-Shipping and Receiving

 Workforce Continuity

 Human Resources Accommodating Vulnerable Populations

 Communications